Dog Paddle is a basic swimming technique that you can use to stay afloat and swim short distances.

 - It is slow.

-As a consequence, it is best to only use this swim stroke for short distances.
+As a consequence, it is best only to use this swimming stroke for short distances.

-Here a few additional tips that can be useful while learning Dog Paddle:
+Here a few additional tips that can be useful when learning Dog Paddle:

-- You can put a swim noodle under your armpits for additional support.
+1) You can put a swimming noodle across your chest and under your armpits for extra support.